abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 ![Isomorphic categories](isomorphic_categories.svg)

 But, like we said, in category theory, we specify most concepts by treating isomorphis objects as equal - this is valid for all definitions that are based on universal properties.
-Or to extend the map example, suppose, that there are two intersections that are positioned in such a way that for every road that goes to and from one of them, there is an identical road to the other one (maybe the one of these intercection was meant to replace the other one but it wasn't closed.)
+Or to extend the map example, suppose, that there are two intersections that are positioned in such a way that for every road that goes to and from one of them, there is an identical road to the other one (maybe the one of these intercection was meant to replace the other one but it wasn't closed).
 Then suppose that you have a map which displays these two intercections as one and the same intercection.

 ![Non-isomorphic categories](non_isomorphic_categories.svg)